ibnuda/fpmortals/manuscript/complete.md

     require(name.nonEmpty && age > 0) // breaks Totality, don't do this!
   }
 ~~~~~~~~

-Instead, we can use the `Either` data type to provide `Right[Person]` for valid
-instances and protect invalid instances from propagating.
-Note that the
-constructor is `private`:

 Sebagai gantinya, kita dapat menggunakan tipe data `Either` untuk menyediakan
 `Right[Person]` untuk instans valid.
 Tidak hanya itu, penggunaan `Either` juga